 But what does the word “Viking” actually mean?
 It may come as a surprise to some, but this very question has become the topic of intense debate recently.
 It is increasingly common to find posts with comments lighting up over “Viking” being a verb not a noun, or Vikings not really being Scandinavian, or any number of challenges to what has long been taken for granted.

-Aside from proving that people will argue about anything – even 9th century grammar and the DNA of 1000 year-old mass graves – what can we learn from a closer look at some of these issues?
+Aside from proving that people will argue about anything – even 9th century grammar or the DNA of a 1000 year-old grave – what can we learn from a closer look at some of these issues?
 How did Vikings come to be called Vikings?
 What did they call themselves, and what were they called by the people around them?

 ‘Viking’ in Old Norse

 ‘Viking’ was used as both a verb and a noun.
-The noun and plural versions in Old Norse (the language the Vikings spoke) is víkingr.
-The ‘r’ on the end is essentially a grammatical feature of Old Norse for denoting a masculine noun.
-Today the spellings (such as the "r") is dropped in English transliteration (for example, people may write the name of the god Freyr as Frey or King Sygtryggr as King Sihtric).
+The noun and plural versions in Old Norse were spelled víkingum, víkingar and víkingr.
+The ‘r’ on the end is a grammatical feature of Old Norse for denoting a masculine noun.
+Today the spellings (such as the "r") is dropped in English transliteration.
+For example, today people write the name of the god Freyr as Frey.
 In Old Norse spelling, víkingr was an individual who was a seaborne raider/adventurer ...which today is properly spelled as Viking.
 Víkingum and víkingar were the plural spellings ...which again, today is properly spelled as Vikings.